MemeManMemes/termpaint/README.md

 8 key  :  paint purple<br/>
 Pressing shift and a color at the same same will paint a lighter version of that color except for orange and yellow
 ### Other Stuff
-W key  :  Change Y position on canvas up by one
+W key  :  Change Y position on canvas up by one<br/>
-A key  :  Change X position on canvas left by one
+A key  :  Change X position on canvas left by one<br/>
-S key  :  Change Y position on canvas down by one
+S key  :  Change Y position on canvas down by one<br/>
-D key  :  Change X position on canvas right by one
+D key  :  Change X position on canvas right by one<br/>
-0 key  :  Save file
+0 key  :  Save file<br/>
-; key  :  Resize canvas
+; key  :  Resize canvas<br/>
 ### Have a good day/night
 PS: If the colors don't work, that means your software does not support ANSI codes